kpdecker/jsdiff/README.md

     Options
     * `ignoreCase`: Same as in `diffChars`.
 Defaults to false.
+    * `intlSegmenter`: An optional [`Intl.Segmenter`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/Segmenter) object (which must have a `granularity` of `'word'`) for `diffWords` to use to split the text into words.
+The language of the segmenter can be whatever you want, so you can use this to support language-specific nuances like colons in the middle of words in Finnish and Swedish - at least to the extent that the `Intl.Segmenter` implementation you're using supports them.
+(By default, `diffWords` uses some crude regex logic for splitting text into words instead of an `Intl.Segmenter`, which will tend to give worse results than `Intl.Segmenter` would, but ensures the results are consistent across environments; `Intl.Segmenter` behaviour may one day differ significantly between browsers, since the spec is not at all prescriptive about what the actual segmenting rules in an implementation should be.
+If you want to use an `Intl.Segmenter` but ensure consistency across browsers, use a polyfill.)

 * `Diff.diffWordsWithSpace(oldStr, newStr[, options])` - diffs two blocks of text, treating each word, punctuation mark, newline, or run of (non-newline) whitespace as a token.